 Content is Still The King

 1st time website owners often have no comprehension of the time and difficulty inherent in creating something from nothing.
 Nor do they understand the importance of depth of content, the need for originality and the value of addressing people’s real information needs.
 Many lack an appropriate budget and fail to wisely expend what they have….
 If you set out to portray your products and services visually, using photographs, charts or graphics, you may partially satisfy human information needs.
 Unfortunately, Google will be unimpressed!
+If you take advantage of a no-obligation SEO Audit, the first thing a consultant will impress upon you is the importance of good content.

 Without text that accurately articulates, explains and describes your products and services, you are unlikely to be rewarded by growing volumes of search engine traffic.
 If you find it difficult to write good content, paying someone else to do so is essential.
 Badly written content, peppered with spelling errors, grammatical glitches and inexplicable punctuation will deflate people’s opinions of you faster than a pin-pricked balloon.